Style Guide

 Inclusive Language

 Your word choice matters.
 Lead Pipe requires the use of inclusive language.
-This includes avoiding describing gender as binary (instead of men and women, use people), avoiding racist, sexist, transphobic, ableist, classist language, and using people-first language when describing disabilities.
+This includes avoiding describing gender as binary (instead of men and women, use people), avoiding racist, sexist, transphobic, ableist, classist language, and when describing disabilities, make decisions about whether to use people-first or identity-first language in a way that is congruent with the expressed wishes of people in those communities.

 For more information see: Reduce Bias in Language and the GLAAD Media Reference Guide, especially the Transgender Glossary of Terms.